StartBlogWebsite maintenanceWhat fonts are used for headings and text on our site?

 Those who like it even more convenient can send a ninja into the race instead of the inspector.
 The browser extension FontFace Ninja, which is freely available for Firefox and Chrome, specialises purely in examining the fonts used on websites and solves this task in a particularly convenient way.
 If you click on the FontFace Ninja symbol, all the fonts used on the currently active website are listed in a box.
 If you click on one of these fonts, you can check the appearance of the respective font with the help of predefined placeholder texts or text passages you have entered yourself.
 Bookmarks can also be set on the fonts, and a link to each font appears.
 Depending on the availability of the font, this will take you to a Google search for the font or directly to the page where the font is offered for purchase or free download.

 Another very useful function of FontFace Ninja, which is currently still marked as beta, is the analysis of fonts in bitmap graphics.
-If you click on a graphic in the currently open website with the FontFace Ninja box activated, the image is analysed with the help of the relevant service WhatTheFont and as a result the fonts used - or similar - are suggested for the texts recognised in the graphic.
+If you click on a graphic in the currently open website with the FontFace Ninja box activated, the image is analysed using the relevant service WhatTheFont and the fonts used - or similar - to the texts recognised in the graphic are suggested as a result.
 Depending on the nature of the image, this often works surprisingly well.

 Conclusion: Web fonts decoded